Rethinking Entropy Interventions in RLVR: An Entropy Change Perspective: Analyses on Entropy Dynamics

-To validate these theoretical findings, we conduct an experiment to provide empirical support.
-Specifically, based on the above analyses, we can learn that entropy increases in two of these quadrants: (Quadrant \hyperlink{Quadrant II}{II}) when updating on low-probability tokens with positive advantages, and (Quadrant \hyperlink{Quadrant IV}{IV}) when updating on high-probability tokens with negative advantages.
-To test this, we selectively apply double-weighting (to strengthen) or masking (to weaken) to 10\% of tokens falling into each quadrant and track the resulting entropy.
-As shown in Figure~\ref{strength_weaken_EMA_s0.4_max40}, all four interventions successfully increase policy entropy compared to the standard GRPO baseline, confirming our model's validity.
-Further empirical studies and experimental details are provided in the Appendix~\ref{appendix_strength_weaken}.
+We further perform empirical analyses by intervening on the samples in each quadrant.
+Our empirical observations are closely aligned with our theoretical findings.
+Readers may refer to Appendix~\ref{appendix_strength_weaken} for additional details and results.

-In a standard RLVR process, these four dynamics co-exist, acting as competing forces that shape the policy.
-Policy entropy evolves from the superposition of these updates.
-Consequently, \textbf{entropy collapse} can be understood as a state where the exploitation-driven, entropy-decreasing updates (Quadrants \hyperlink{Quadrant I}{I} and \hyperlink{Quadrant III}{III}) consistently overwhelm the exploration-driven, entropy-increasing updates (Quadrants \hyperlink{Quadrant II}{II} and \hyperlink{Quadrant IV}{IV}).
-This framework not only explains the phenomenon but also provides a foundation for analyzing the effects of other interventions, such as positive/negative sample rebalancing and ratio clipping.
+In the RLVR process, these four quadrant-level dynamics coexist as competing forces that shape the policy.
+The global policy entropy evolves from the combined effect of these competing updates.
+Consequently, entropy collapse can be understood as a state where the exploitation-driven, entropy-decreasing updates (Quadrants \hyperlink{Quadrant I}{I} and \hyperlink{Quadrant III}{III}) consistently overwhelm the exploration-driven, entropy-increasing updates (Quadrants \hyperlink{Quadrant II}{II} and \hyperlink{Quadrant IV}{IV}).